 A framework for the development and review of the corporate plan and underlying business plans ensures action plans and performance targets are delivered to support continuous improvement.
-The Commissioner's Office is reviewed annually with a report on Value for Money presented to the Joint Audit and Standards Committee.
-The report benchmarks staffing resources, capacity and costs within the HMICFRS most similar group of policing areas.
+The

-The costs of the Commissioner's Office and the Constabulary are benchmarked annually with reports presented for scrutiny to the Joint Audit and Standards Committee.
+The costs of the Constabulary are benchmarked annually with reports presented for scrutiny to the Joint Audit Committee.
 Comparisons to most similar group policing areas are used to inform the budget savings programme and reduce costs.